mosharofofficial/BashaKoi-client/README.md

-# Basha Koi
+# BashaKoi
 ---
-Bash koi is a website for finding rentable flats where you can see all the flats up for rent in a specific area.
+BashaKoi is a website for finding rentable flats.
+Users can see all the flats up for rent in a specific area and also put their own flats up for rent.